Zhaoshan-Duan/nn-go/README.md

 ## Design Notes

 This project uses a layer-first approach (rather than a neuron-first approach) for efficiency and simplicity, leveraging Go's strengths with slices and arrays.

-For layers with fewer than 1000 neurons, the current sequential implementation is efficient and simple.
-For larger layers, I consider parallelizing the forward pass using goroutines to improve performance.
+My current implementation focuses on simplicity and correctness.
+Bencharmks show good performance for layers up to 1000 neurons.
+I consider implementing batch-level, and layer-level parallelism after profiling the network.
+Concurrency will be added based on profiling results, not speculation.

 The network uses a simple constructor pattern for clarity and rapid prototyping.
 I consider reconfigure this into a builder pattern in the future.
 In the network, layers are stored as pointers with the MLP struct.
 This allows in-place updates and avoid unnecessary copying of large structs.

 ### Testing Journey

 When working on testing network forward prop, I realized that my initial testing strategy started to struggle with complex behaviors.
 It was getting confusing and unmanageable.

 Up until `layer/`, I was doing plain unit test using simple table-driven testing.
 Individual unit tests are written before the implementation, and I only moved onto the next component if I had 100% coverage.
 But after some research, I learned that my tests have anti patterns.
 Moreover, the lack of clear testing levels to test the entire components and their subcomponents made me lack the confidence to proceed.
 There was a scaling issue.

 Hence, in commits [6973ce6](https://github.com/Zhaoshan-Duan/nn-go/commit/6973ce6ecf840f2e7f22857406ac1e312473058c) (Testing Strategy Overhaul), I rewrote the tests for each package.
 I rewrote the tests for each package using a more structured approach, multi-level testing strategy with the following testing levels: